arpitms404/Aristo-weaves/INTEGRATION_SUMMARY.md

 ## 🏆 Conclusion

-The Exora Rug e-commerce backend system is **100% complete** and **production-ready**.
+The Aristo Weaves and Art e-commerce backend system is **100% complete** and **production-ready**.
 All database tables are created, all API endpoints are functional, all pages are integrated, and all TypeScript errors are resolved.

 The application now has a robust, type-safe, and scalable backend foundation that can support future enhancements and business growth.